 Hearing that, Jocelynn was very pleased.
 She realized she was done jumping through hoops to prove herself.
 Saying "Oh!
 Wow!" as she organized her thoughts, Jocelynn agreed to meet him when and where he told her to be and the call ended.
 After the call was done, Jocelynn told Mikah what was up and said, "Cross your fingers Mikah.
 We may be getting close to getting ourselves a printer for travel documents."
 Mikah only nodded and said, "Well.
 We'll see what happens.
 Keep your comms open."
 Jocelynn nodded back and said she would.
 When Jocelynn considered what she should wear to the party, she also reminded herself she'd have to bring the box because she'd get a chance to deliver it.
 Considering that, she went to her stateroom to look through her wardrobe.

 Mikah continued working on the database while Jocelynn had gone to her stateroom.
 She was also pleased by Aali's report earlier that they'd likely be able to jump out of the system after the next day if things went south.
 She was considering what little they had learned so far, and hoping for more soon, when her comms began to buzz.
 Answering the call, Mikah found it was Ambassador Zugoukh, and the ambassador was very annoyed!
-When Mikah asked, she was told Zimzod and he team had apparently created an incident in the Lila market and the police had had to respond!
+When Mikah asked, she was told Zimzod and his team had apparently created an incident in the Lila market and the police had had to respond!
 In addition to that, they'd been forced from one shop and caused another to close down!

-When the Ambassador demanded to know exactly what Mikah thought they were doing, Mikah said, "I've had no reports on any of this so I will connect us with Sir Zimzod.
+The Ambassador demanded to know exactly what Mikah thought they were doing and Mikah said, "I've had no reports on any of this so I will connect us with Sir Zimzod.
 He's on scene."
 Sitting across from the antiquities shop watching the police move goods into the van, Zimzod realized his comms were buzzing and answered the call.
 When he answered, Mikah told Zimzod she had the Ambassador on the line and he learned first-hand that she was upset.
 When she demanded he explain what they were doing, Zimzod explained the events in the antiquities store and pointed out his team didn't make the call to the police.
 He told the ambassador a concerned citizen called them after his team returned a stolen item to the man.

-When Zimzod said the second shop closed because the shop owner decided to take a long lunch, she asked Zimzod for any evidence of what he was saying.
+Zimzod then said the second shop closed because the shop owner decided to take a long lunch and she asked Zimzod for any evidence of what he was saying.
 Zimzod had Emkir step forward and used the camera on his Ident to show her the etched name on the tool kit and then explained how they'd returned the tent to its owner.
 Zimzod went on to say it was the tent owner who called the police.
 Nodding, the ambassador said she would appreciate it if he would bring these matters to her staff first, instead of investigating possible stolen goods themselves.
 Zimzod agreed to follow those instructions and apologized for overstepping, though he couldn't understand what her issue was since everything had worked out well in the end.

 When Zimzod tried to explain how the situation developed from a lead, she said, "If you get any further leads to follow, bring them to my staff first.
 If you recall, when you first entered the system, I told your captain you were to have no contact with the local authorities which was not approved by me."
 Zimzod nodded and promised to do that the next time they encountered anything questionable.
 Nodding, the ambassador firmly said, "Be sure that you do." and cut the line leaving Mikah and Zimzod alone on the connection.
 Smiling, Zimzod happily told Mikah, "Well, she likes me even less now!"
 Listening in from the side, Emkir joked, "Just wait til after the next shop we knock over."
 The others laughed except Nour and Biangud.